Webtrends Tracking Code

 Introduction to overseas transfers of personal data

 Businesses increasingly operate on an international basis both internally within global group structures and externally with networks of customers and suppliers.
-This is facilitated by the internet which allows the quick and easy transmission of data across national boundaries and technologies that allow the increasingly complex and cheap collection, storage, use and disclosure of data.
+And this is not limited only to large enterprises as small to medium size businesses are also increasingly using cloud and other technologies to collect, store, use and disclose data across borders.
 The combination of these factors means that personal information about individuals in the UK may often be processed overseas, frequently without the explicit knowledge or consent of those individuals.
 This raises issues such as the security of such data, who may have access to it and for what purposes and what rights the individual may have to object.

 However there is an issue as to whether the legislation has been overtaken by commercial and technological advances and whether the overseas transfer requirements in fact place unreasonable and unrealistic demands on organisations that transfer data overseas.
 But until any changes are made, organisations must fit within the current compliance regime.

-The primary legal provision is Principle 8 of the Act which states that,
+The primary legal provision in the UK is Principle 8 of the Act which states that,

 "Personal data shall not be transferred to a country or territory outside the European Economic Area unless that country or territory ensures an adequate level of protection for the rights and freedoms of data subjects in relation to the processing of personal data."

 However, other principles and provisions of the Act are relevant when looking at overseas transfers.
-For example, Principle 1 requires a data controller to provide information to individuals about the processing of personal data about them.
-This can include telling people that information about them will go overseas.
-Principle 7 requires appropriate technical and organisational security measures to be in place to protect data, including ensuring the reliability of staff and having written contracts in place with any data processors (suppliers/providers acting on behalf of a data controller in processing personal information).
+For example, Principle 1 requires a 'data controller' to provide information to individuals about the processing of personal data about them.
+This can include notifying people that information about them will go overseas.
+Principle 7 requires appropriate technical and organisational security measures to be in place to protect data, including ensuring the reliability of staff and having written contracts in place with any 'data processors' (suppliers/providers acting on behalf of a data controller in processing personal information).
 Compliance with the Act should be considered as a whole.

 Alongside compliance, organisations should consider commercial and reputational risks.
-Banks and call centres are regularly being criticised for lack of security in the protection of personal data; employers transferring data to an overseas head office frequently face queries and objections from staff.
-Properly implementing a compliance process for overseas transfers can involve a business in time and effort and in the management of customer/employee expectations and concerns, but, in view of the damage that can be done from adverse publicity whether external or internal, compliance is well worth the investment.
+Businesses are regularly being criticised for lack of security in the protection of personal data; employers transferring data to an overseas head office frequently face queries and objections from staff.
+Properly implementing a compliance process for overseas transfers can involve time and effort and management of customer/employee expectations and concerns, but, in view of the damage that can be done from adverse publicity whether external or internal, compliance is well worth the investment.

 Is there an international transfer of personal data from the UK?

-This issue was considered by the European Court of Justice when Mrs Lindqvist, an active member of her local church in Sweden, set up an internet home page as part of a computer course and chose to create a site giving information to church parishioners.
+The Information Commissioner has stated that "if you add personal data to a website based in the EU that is accessed in a country outside the EEA, there will be a transfer of data outside the EEA."
+This issue was considered by the Court of Justice of the European Union when Mrs Lindqvist, an active member of her local church in Sweden, set up an internet home page as part of a computer course and chose to create a site giving information to church parishioners.
 The site included names, telephone numbers and references to hobbies and jobs held by Mrs Lindqvist and her fellow parishioners.

-Whilst the court held that posting information on a website did constitute the processing of personal data as covered by the data protection legislation, it found that this did not constitute an overseas transfer of such personal data, where the site was hosted by a national ISP.
+Whilst the court held that posting information on a website did constitute the processing of personal data as covered by the data protection legislation, it found that this did not constitute an overseas transfer of such personal data, where the site was hosted by an ISP located within the EEA.
 It reasoned that the Directive could not be construed as intending the expression "transfer of data to a third country" to cover the loading of data onto an internet page, even though this resulted in data being made accessible to persons in other countries.
+The Court's decision however, rested heavily on the fact that no person in a third country actually accessed any personal data made available on Mrs Lindqvist's site.
+Commenting on the case, the Information Commissioner has stated that "In practice, data are often loaded onto the internet with the intention that the data be accessed in a third country, and, as this will usually lead to a transfer, the principle in the Lindqvist case will not apply in such circumstances."

 What about transfers into the UK?